Tips for the best hand soap, hand cream and care to heal dry cracked hands.

-Is The Skin On Your Hands Chapped And Painful?
+Is the Skin on Your Hands Chapped and Painful?

 You use your hands constantly, and when your skin finally cracks and chaps, it affects almost everything you do.
-You can healthy hand skin all year round if you understand what causes dry, cracked hands and and what you need to do to prevent them.
+You can have healthy hand skin all year round if you understand what causes dry, cracked hands and what you need to do to prevent them.

 How does the skin on your hands differ from the rest of your body?